TandoorRecipes/recipes/docs/contribute.md

 dev server, run python tests, etc. by either using the VSCode tasks below, or manually running commands described in the individual technology sections below.

+In VSCode, simply check out the git repository, and then via the command palette, choose `Dev Containers: Reopen in container`.

+If you need to change python dependencies (requierments.txt) or OS packages, you will need to rebuild the container.
+If you are changing OS package requirements, you will need to update both the main `Dockerfile` and the `.devcontainer/Dockerfile`.

 ### VSCode Tasks
 If you use VSCode, there are a number of tasks that are available.
 Here are a few of the key ones: